Landscapers Insurance Guide

-Landscaping professionals, in their various genres, face a unique set of dangers akin to no other industry.
-Exposure to chemicals, dangerous tools, hidden electrical wires, extreme weather conditions, and strenuous manual labor all amount to continuous risk throughout every portion of a landscaper’s job.
+Landscaping professionals face a unique set of dangers akin to no other industry.
+Exposure to chemicals, hidden electrical wires, harsh weather conditions, and strenuous manual labor all amount to continuous risk throughout all of a landscaper’s job.

-As with any business, it takes years of proven skill, dependability and results to build a reputable business.
-Despite the evident dangers, a lot of competition attempts to enter this lucrative field and not all of it is experienced or qualified.
+As with any business, it takes years of skill, dependability and results to build a reputable business.
+Despite evident dangers, a lot of competition enters this field.
+And, not all of it is experienced or qualified.
 One only needs to dangle a lower price for the “same” service to steal away some of the market share.
-Literally in no other career does your neighbor’s middle-schooler try to compete for potential clients and undersell you.
+In no other career does your neighbor’s middle-schooler try to compete for clients and undersell you.

 What does any of this have to do with landscapers insurance?

 In a market this tight, your company could be quickly replaced.
-If you had to take even a short time off to tend to broken equipment, injuries or litigation, it is almost certain that a hundred other folks will be vying to do the job and take your client.
-So besides, the normal need for all businesses to carry at least liability insurance, landscaper designers need it even more so because they don’t have the time or option to take time off.
+If you had to take even a short time off to tend to broken equipment, injuries or litigation, it is almost certain that a lot of other folks will be vying to do the job and take your client.
+So, while all businesses need to carry liability insurance, landscape designers may need it more.

 At the very least, every landscaping company should have general liability insurance, property damage insurance, inland marine coverage, business auto and workers comp insurance.
-Be prepared to discuss with your agent, what services your company offers, what equipment your company uses and who is doing the work (sub-contractors, full time or part time employees, just you, etc.).
-You will want to make sure to update your agent with any changes as they occur, such as buying new or discarding old equipment.
+Be prepared to discuss what services your company offers, what equipment your company uses and who is doing the work (sub-contractors, full time or part time employees, just you, etc.) with your agent.
+You will want to update your agent with any changes as they occur, like buying new or discarding old equipment.

 Why settle for less?

-If you find your current insurance agent is unable or unwilling to spend time reviewing your landscaper architect insurance policy annually, it is time to find a new agent.
-Read over your policy carefully.
-Spend time comparing all the aspects, not just the price of an insurance policy, and make sure it will give you the coverage you need to protect your landscaping business.
+If your current agent is unable or unwilling to review your landscaper architect insurance policy annually, find a new agent.
+Read over your policy carefully and compare all of the aspects, not just the price.
+Make sure it gives you the coverage you need to protect your landscaping business.

-Daigle and Travers will provide you with the right coverage to make sure your investments are safe during a disaster.
-When partnering with us, we will give you all the necessary information and options you need to make the best choice of insurance company and policy.
-If you are in need of landscape architect insurance or any other landscaping business coverage, give us a call today at (203)-655-6974.
+Daigle & Travers will provide you with the right coverage to make sure your investments are safe during a disaster.
+When partnering with us, we give you the information you need to choose the best insurance company and policy.
+If you need landscape architect insurance or any other landscaping business coverage, give us a call today at (203)-655-6974.